ColSiny/ColSiny/README.md

 - 👋 Hi, I’m @ColSiny
 - 👀 I’m interested in UI/UX Design
-- 🌱 I’m currently learning Product Design
+- 🌱 I’m currently learning Frontend(HTML,Javascript and CSS)
 - 💞️ I’m looking to collaborate on GitHub
 - 📫 you can reach me on my GitHub account